Shanester555/Shanester555.github.io/_pages/projects-2D-group-game-semester-2.md

 ---
 ## Overview
-Guns n' Growth is a 2D horde survival with twin stick shooting where you must revitalise a desolate wasteland while fighting off mutated hordes of monsters approaching you.
+Kackle Kastle is a 2D horde survival where you must defend the castle's treasury from a gang of rogue jesters.
 {% include gallery id="gallery_gameplay" layout="third" thumb_height="180px" %}

 ## Info
-The project was solo developed by me in one week for the Global Game Jam 2026.
-The theme of the game jam was "mask", which I incorporated into the game by making a risk/reward mechanic where the player can take their mask off to increase their strength, but lose defense and survivability.
-All of the game's code done in gd.script and art was made by me.
+The project was developed by a small group of me and three other classmates.
+My main role was co-programmer where I focused on enemy AI and general mechanics.
+I also took the role of project lead where I handled most of the documents and organising meetings.
+I also developed trailers and videos for the project.
+The project was made over the course of twelve weeks in unity using C#.

 ## Video
 {% include video id="ubKbeZNtQc0" provider="youtube" %}